What defines a sustainable company?

 - Running our operations in a safe manner – both for our workforce and for the communities impacted by us.

 - Being ethical in all our transactions

 An Inclusive, Cross-Functional Approach

 The broad gamut of functional areas covered under sustainability mean that the topic needs to be governed across the organization.
 To meet this purpose‚ Cairn has set up a Sustainability Steering Committee (SSC).
-The SSC is Chaired by the Director of Strategy & Integration (Member: Executive Committee) and comprises of Directors/Heads of Department of all the key functions within Cairn.
+The SSC is Chaired by the Director, Rajasthan Operations (Member: Executive Committee) and comprises of Directors/Heads of Department of all the key functions within Cairn.

 This structure allows for the discussion and implementation of sustainability initiatives in a manner that is cognizant of business needs.
 Sustainability initiatives are owned by the respective heads of department and they form a part of their annual corporate KPIs.
 In addition, we have also created a sustainability team under our HSE department to drive and manage the daily interactions on the subject.

 As we move forward with our sustainability agenda, it is clear to us that we need to take a long-term approach to institutionalizing sustainability within the organization.
 At Cairn, we are strong believers of implementing organization-wide changes in a phased manner.
 This allows us to monitor progress and tweak our approach to changing ground realities.
 Embedding sustainability involves the same methodology.

 We have planned our sustainability journey in three-phases: